utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 * [Utility Flows](https://www.postman.com/postman/workspace/utility-flows)
 * [Miscellaneous Flows](https://www.postman.com/postman/workspace/miscellaneous-flows)

-These workspaces include example flows utilizing a multitude of APIs for different products and tools, plus all the related collections and environments needed.
-You can [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) the flows to your own workspace, try them out, and then make your own changes and customizations.
+These workspaces include example Flows utilizing a multitude of APIs for different products and tools, plus all the related collections and environments needed.
+You can [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) the Flows to your own workspace, try them out, and then make your own changes and customizations.

 > Postman Flows is free to try on the Free plan for up to three users.
 Postman Flows is available as an add-on to the [Basic and Professional plans](https://www.postman.com/pricing/).
 Postman Flows isn't currently available in the Enterprise plan.